 - Heart disease: The overall age-adjusted death rate for heart disease declined by more than 35% from 2000 to 2019 in the U.S., dropping from 257.6 deaths per 100,000 people to 161.5, according to the CDC.

 - Cancer: The rate of deaths related to cancer dropped by 27% in the U.S. from 2001 to 2020, the CDC reports.
 The primary reasons for this decline included tobacco prevention campaigns and improved approaches to smoking cessation, advancements in cancer treatment, and improved access to cancer screening.

 The work of public health officials has helped mitigate a host of other issues, such as the spread of infectious diseases and blood lead levels in children.
 Collectively, these efforts demonstrate what public health can achieve.

 The Roles of International Public Health Organizations

-Top multilateral international public health organizations include:
+The top multilateral international public health organizations include the following:

 - World Health Organization (WHO): The WHO provides technical assistance to countries around the world while managing and coordinating health activities.

 - World Bank: The World Bank is another U.N. agency that loans money to developing countries for health care activities and nutrition.